Alluxio/alluxio/docs/en/core-services/Caching.md

 - LRFUEvictor -> LRFUAnnotator

 ### Tiered Storage Management

-As block allocation/eviction no longer enforces a particular tier for new writes, a new block could end up in any configured tier.
+Block allocation/eviction no longer enforces a particular tier for new writes.
+This means a freshly written blocks could end up in any configured tier.
-This allows writing data bigger than Alluxio storage capacity.
+These newer changes allow writing data bigger than Alluxio storage capacity.
 However, it also requires Alluxio to dynamically manage block placement.
 To enforce the assumption that tiers are configured from fastest to slowest, Alluxio now moves blocks around tiers based on block annotation policies.

 Below configuration is honoured by each individual tier management task:
 - `alluxio.worker.management.task.thread.count`: How many threads to use for management tasks.
 (Default: `CPU core count`)
 - `alluxio.worker.management.block.transfer.concurrency.limit`: How many block transfers can execute concurrently.
 (Default:`CPU core count`/ 2)

 #### Block Aligning (Dynamic Block Placement)

-Alluxio will dynamically move blocks across tiers in order to have block composition that is in line with the configured block annotation policy.
+Alluxio will dynamically move blocks across tiers in order to achieve a block storage composition that is in line with the configured block annotation policy.

-To compensate this, Alluxio watches the I/O pattern and reorganizes blocks across tiers to make sure **the lowest block of a higher tier has higher order than the highest block of a tier below**.
+To compensate this, Alluxio watches I/O patterns and reorganizes blocks across tiers to make sure **the lowest block of a higher tier has higher order than the highest block of a tier below**.

 This is achieved by `align` management task.
-This task, upon detecting tiers are out of order, swaps blocks among tiers in order to eliminate disorder among blocks and effectively align the tiers to configured annotation policy.
+This task, upon detecting blocks within tiers being out of order, swaps the out-of-order blocks among tiers to eliminate misordering among blocks and effectively align the tiers to the configured annotation policy.
-See [Management Task Back-Off](#management-task-back-off) section for how to control the effect of these new background tasks to user I/O.
+See the [Management Task Back-Off](#management-task-back-off) section for how to control the effect of these new background tasks alongside user I/O.

 To control tier aligning:
 - `alluxio.worker.management.tier.align.enabled`: Whether tier aligning task is enabled.
 (Default:`true`)
 - `alluxio.worker.management.tier.align.range`: How many blocks to align in a single task run.
 (Default:`100`)
-- `alluxio.worker.management.tier.align.reserved.bytes`: The amount of space to reserve on all directories by default when multi-tier is configured.
-(Default:`1GB`)
-This is used for internal block movements.
+- `alluxio.worker.management.tier.align.reserved.bytes`: The amount of space to reserve on all directories by default when multiple tiers are configured.
+(Default:`1GB`) This is used for internal block movements.
 - `alluxio.worker.management.tier.swap.restore.enabled`: This controls a special task that is used to unblock tier alignment when internal reserved space was exhausted.
-(Default:`true`)
-Reserved space can get exhausted due to fact that Alluxio supports variable block sizes, so swapping blocks between tiers during aligning can decrease reserved space on a directory when block sizes don't match.
+(Default:`true`) Reserved space can be exhausted due to fact that Alluxio supports variable block sizes, so swapping blocks between tiers during aligning can decrease reserved space on a directory when block sizes don't match.

 #### Block Promotions

 When a higher tier has free space, blocks from a lower tier is moved up in order to better utilize faster disks as it's assumed the higher tiers are configured with faster disks.

 To control dynamic tier promotion:
 - `alluxio.worker.management.tier.promote.enabled` : Whether tier promotion task is enabled.
 (Default:`true`)